rricharz/pi-top-setup/README.md

   sudo apt-get upgrade
   sudo apt-get install pt-device-manager
 ```
+> **Important!**
+> Several users have reported, that pt-device-manager does not work
+> properly for them when using a Raspberry Pi 4.
+See the open issue #9.

 With the latest release of the pt-device-manager software, it is also possible to install
 the software using Raspbian Lite, even so this is not recommended.